Skip to main content

 Consuming Carbohydrates

 Hypoglycemia in children is treated by consuming 15 grams of carbohydrates.
-Good sources for children are 4-ounce juice boxes, regular soda, nonfat milk, and raisins.
+Good carbohydrate sources for children are 4-ounce juice boxes, regular soda, nonfat milk, and raisins.
 Parents are instructed to wait for 15 minutes and then recheck the child’s blood sugar.
 If it is still low (<70 mg/dL), the child is treated with a second 15 grams of carbohydrates.

 Foods containing fats, such as chocolate, should not be used to treat hypoglycemia, since the fat content can hinder the action of the carbohydrates and thus extend the acute hypoglycemic episode.